-Between 1967 and 1969, Sears, JC Penny, and Woolworth and 40 storefronts were constructed around an open-air concourse by Richard Jacobs of Jacobs, Visconsi & Jacobs.
-3 4 Lazarus expanded to 171,000 square feet, adding a pillared portico entrance.
-3 The new 860,000 square feet mall was dedicated at 10 a.m. on February 12, 1969.
-About 400 city leaders had breakfast at the new Westland Mall Harvest House restaurant before the opening ceremony.
+Between 1967 and 1969, the mall saw significant development under Richard Jacobs of Jacobs, Visconsi & Jacobs.
+3 4 During this period, stores such as Sears, JC Penny, Woolworth, and 40 other storefronts were built around an open-air concourse.
+Lazarus underwent an expansion, growing to 171,000 square feet and featuring a new pillared portico entrance.
+3 The revamped 860,000-square-foot mall was inaugurated at 10 a.m. on February 12, 1969.
+Prior to the opening ceremony, around 400 city leaders enjoyed breakfast at the Westland Mall’s Harvest House restaurant.

-The new mall was adorned with several outdoor sculptures by Cleveland artist Clarence E. Van Duze and fountains that reacted to the weather.
+The updated mall was enhanced with several outdoor sculptures crafted by Cleveland artist Clarence E. Van Duze and weather-responsive fountains.
 3

-In 1982, Westland was enclosed.
-3 The upper floor of Sears was closed to customers and converted into office space for their in-house credit card, Discover, in the late 1980’s.
-In 1993, the Lazarus store was extensively remodeled.
-Woolworth’s closed in January 1994 during the chain’s restructuring process that resulted in the elimination of its 400 stores.
-It was renovated into a Staple’s with no concourse access and Footaction USA that faced the interior.
+In 1982, Westland Mall was fully enclosed.
+3 By the late 1980s, the upper floor of Sears was repurposed, transitioning from a customer space to an office for their in-house credit card, Discover.
+In 1993, the Lazarus store underwent extensive renovations.
+Woolworth’s shut its doors in January 1994 amidst a chain restructuring, which led to the closure of its 400 stores nationwide.
+Subsequently, the space was renovated to house a Staple’s (with no concourse access) and a Footaction USA, which opened towards the mall’s interior.

-Westland Mall began bleeding inline tenants when the Mall at Tuttle Crossing opened nearby in 1997.
-Jacobs defaulted on loans relating to Westland in 2001 leading Cigna Investments to take over ownership.
-4 Plaza Properties co-owned some of the out-parcels, including a Bob Evans restaurant.
-5 Kashani, a shopping mall developer from Toledo, Ohio, acquired the mall in 2003 and attempted to reposition Westland Mall as a lower-tier shopping center, with used bookstores, arts and crafts dealers and a karate school, among others.
+When the Mall at Tuttle Crossing opened in 1997, Westland Mall started losing its inline tenants.
+Jacobs defaulted on loans for Westland in 2001, resulting in Cigna Investments taking ownership.
+4 Plaza Properties co-owned some out-parcels, including a Bob Evans restaurant.
+5 In 2003, Kashani, a Toledo, Ohio-based shopping mall developer, bought Westland Mall.
+He aimed to reposition it as a lower-tier shopping center, introducing businesses like used bookstores, arts and crafts dealers, and a karate school.
 1

 J.C.
-Penny left Westland for Tuttle Crossing in 2005.
-Lazarus, a founding partner in Federated Department Stores, was rebranded Lazarus-Macy’s in 2003 and Macy’s on March 6, 2005.
-The store closed in 2007, leaving Sears as the remaining anchor.
+Penny relocated to Tuttle Crossing from Westland in 2005.
+Lazarus, originally part of Federated Department Stores, transitioned to Lazarus-Macy’s in 2003 and then simply to Macy’s on March 6, 2005.
+However, it closed in 2007, leaving Sears as the sole anchor.

-In September 2011, Sears closed the entrance to the concourse.
-Plans were announced in March 2012 to demolish the mall, sans Sears and Staples, for a new mixed-use development styled after Easton Town Centre.
-2 The projected demolition cost would be $3.3 million.
+By September 2011, Sears shut off access to the mall’s concourse.
+In March 2012, there were plans to raze the mall, excluding Sears and Staples, to pave the way for a mixed-use development similar to Easton Town Center.
+2 This demolition was projected to cost $3.3 million.

-Sears closed its Westland store in September 2017, leaving the mall entirely empty of tenants.
+Sears closed its Westland branch in September 2017, rendering the mall tenant-less.
 7

-In April 2019, the former Sears anchor was acquired by LGR Weston for $3.15 million.
-6 The purchase gave LGR and its sister company, Plaza Properties, control of the entire 88-acre mall site, which it had proposed demolishing and replacing with new mixed-use development.
+Fast forward to April 2019, LGR Weston acquired the former Sears site for $3.15 million.
+6 This acquisition allowed LGR and its affiliate, Plaza Properties, to control the entire 88-acre mall area.
+They proposed demolishing it for a new mixed-use development.